 Processing card transactions

-With credit cards typically used over cash, a core function for any Point of Sale technology is the processing of digital transactions.
-POS systems compute the cost of a number of items – for example, the cost of a drink, burger and chips – and, with the tap of a credit card, the transaction between buyer and seller can be made.
+A core function of any point-of-sale technology is the processing of digital transactions.
+POS systems compute the cost of a number of items – for example, the cost of a drink, burger and chips – and, with the tap of a credit card, the transaction between buyer and seller can be completed.

-A digital or physical receipt can then be printed and the inventory for that particular item is updated to reflect the transaction.
-This is neatly illustrated on Square, which is integrated in ResDiary Lite.
+A digital or physical receipt can then be printed or dispatched and the inventory for that particular item can be updated to reflect the transaction.
+This is neatly illustrated on Square, a comprehensive business management software, which is integrated with ResDiary Lite.

-The process is relatively quick, easy and removes the human error that may be involved in working out what was ordered, calculating costs and – if cash is used – organising the correct amount of change.
-Depending on the program, POS systems can be connected to tablets so payments can be processed anywhere in the venue.
-Some POS systems also offer flexible forms of payment, including split bills.
+The process is quick, easy and removes the human error that may be involved in working out what was ordered, calculating costs and organising the correct amount of change.
+Depending on the program, an electronic point-of-sale system can be connected to tablets so payments can be processed anywhere in the venue.
+Some EPOS systems also offer flexible forms of payment, including split bills.

 Reporting and analytical tool